Bachelor of Arts / Bachelor or Social Work (Hons), PhD

 Dr Jasmine B. MacDonald (BA/BSW(Hons), PhD) is an Adjunct Lecturer with the School of Psychology, Charles Sturt University and Methodological Consultant for the APS journal Australian Community Psychologist.
 Jasmine has held academic roles at Charles Sturt University, Australian College of Applied Psychology and RMIT University.

-Jasmine's primary research interest is the nexus between journalism and psychology.
-Jasmine’s PhD thesis explored the kinds of traumatic events TV news workers are exposed to and the psychological implications of this work.
-This research was the first of its kind to focus on the trauma experiences of TV news camera operators, how their experiences compare to those of other news workers, and the functional role of relationships amongst news workers of various roles.
+Jasmine's primary research interest is occupational stress and trauma.
+In particular, Jasmine is interested in exploring the nexus between journalism and psychology.
+Her research considers the kinds of traumatic events TV news workers are exposed to and the psychological implications of this work.
+Jasmine's research was the first of its kind to focus on the trauma experiences of TV news camera operators, how their experiences compare to those of other news workers, and the functional role of relationships amongst news workers of various roles.

-Jasmine has experience teaching in to a broad range of undergraduate psychology units, including introductory first year units, child and adolescent psychology, biopsychology, personality, learning, and qualitative research methods.
-She also has experience teaching in the areas of food science and engineering, social work, and social welfare.
+Jasmine has experience teaching in to a broad range of undergraduate psychology units, including introductory first year units, child and adolescent psychology, developmental psychology, psychopathology, forensic psychology, biopsychology, personality, learning, and qualitative research methods.
+She also has experience teaching in the areas of food science and engineering, mental health nursing, social work, and social welfare.